 In allergic conjunctivitis, both your child’s eyes will feel itchy and watery.
 Your child might also have hay fever symptoms like an itchy nose and sneezing.

-When to see a doctor about conjunctivitis
+Does your child need to see a doctor about conjunctivitis?

 It’s a good idea to see your GP whenever you think your child has an eye infection.

 You should definitely take your child to the GP if: